vocalodon/dontwi/README.rst

 Features
 --------

-- It supports CentOS 7.4 and Windows 10 with Python 3.4 and higher.
+- dontwi supports Python 3.4 and higher on CentOS 7.4 and Windows 10.
 - Easily to use with cron.
 It transports only one status each run.
 - Statues with the specified tag in mastodon public local timeline are transferred.
 - Long text in mastodon status is truncated to fit for twitter.